anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 ## Solution Options for Proof of Identity

-  The certification request should be bound to an existing authenticated credential (here, the IDevID certificate) to enable a proof of identity and, based on it, an authorization of the certification request.
+  The binding of the certification request to an existing authenticated credential (here, the IDevID certificate) enables proof of identity and, based on it, an authorization of the certification request.
   The binding may be achieved through security options in an underlying transport protocol such as TLS if the authorization of the